-Figure 1 above shows a sample script file with four studies.
+Figure 1 below shows a sample script file with four studies.
 The one text file for the first study was generated by the MASS pipeline; the two text files for the second study were generated by the RAREMETAL pipeline; the .MSSD and .MInfo files for the third study were generated by the MetaSKAT pipeline; and the .Rdata file for the fourth study was generated by the seqMeta pipeline.
+Bold lines are required, normal-font lines are optional (the ALLELE_FILE lines are required if the target software is RAREMETAL or METASKAT).
+The RESCALE lines are used to specify factors to rescale the summary statistics under inverse normal transformation.